 Electric cars such as the Fiat 500e, the Ford Focus Electric, and Tesla Model S have a higher range than this number.
 This only means that EVs can be relied on for daily commute.

-- Not all electric vehicles you see on the road are the same
+13. Not all-electric vehicles you see on the road are the same

 Fun fact: there are three main types of electric vehicles.